PPF investment is one of the most preferred investment plans. The main reasons behind this are

 The return on PPF investment is also tax-free.
 So, if you compare present interest rate (7.8%) with the inflation rate ( around 6%), your real return will be 1.8% (near 2%).

-Fixed deposit cannot match this because the return on fixed deposit is not tax-free.
+A fixed deposit cannot match this because the return on fixed deposit is not tax-free.

 PPF Investment Amount